ruby-next/ruby-next/README.md

 As follows, calling `require_relative` should be avoided.

 \* RubyNext doesn't avoid storing duplicates; instead, only the code for the earlier version is created and is assumed to be used with other versions.
-For example, if the transpiled code is the same for Ruby 2.5 and Ruby 2.6, only the `.rbnxt/2.5/path/to/file.rb` is kept.
-That's why multiple entries are added to the `$LOAD_PATH` (`.rbnxt/2.6` and `.rbnxt/2.5` in the specified order).
+For example, if the transpiled code is the same for Ruby 2.5 and Ruby 2.6, only the `.rbnext/2.7/path/to/file.rb` is kept.
+That's why multiple entries are added to the `$LOAD_PATH` (`.rbnext/2.6` and `.rbnext/2.7` in the specified order for Ruby 2.5 and only `.rbnext/2.7` for Ruby 2.6).

 ## Contributing